TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Create a folder where you want your videos downloaded in a drive where you have enough space available.

-Put the folders `Active Scripts`, `Archive Scripts` and `Watch Script` in the created folder (See the documentation to understand the differences).
+Put the folders `Archivist Scripts`, `Audio-Only Scripts` and `Watch Scripts` in the created folder (See the documentation to understand the differences).

 Add content to a 'Source - XXXXXX.txt' file depending of what type of content you want to download (See the documentation to understand the differences).